chensoft/chensoft/README.md

 🐼 Hi there!
 I'm Jian Chen, a full-stack game developer from the vibrant city of Shanghai, China.

-🕹️ Since 2011, I've been with [XD Inc.](https://xd.com), contributing to various exciting mobile game projects.
+🕹️ Since 2011, I've been working at [XD Inc.](https://xd.com), contributing to various exciting mobile game projects.

-🚀 GitHub is where I keep my side projects.
+🚀 [GitHub](https://github.com/chensoft) is where I keep my side projects.
 Open-source has helped me a lot, and I hope to give back to the community.

 😊 Check out my repos and feel free to reach out!